Young's Motorsports: Car No. 02 history

 On January 14, 2021, the team announced that they would expand into the ARCA Menards Series, fielding the No. 02 car on a part-time basis.
 The team first entered the series in ARCA's Daytona test session in January with Kris Wright (one of their full-time Truck Series drivers) and Toni Breidinger driving.
 Their first race will come in the season-opening race at Daytona in February, although they have yet to determine the rest of their schedule and who their driver(s) will be in each race.
 Toni Breidinger made some appearances for the team.
 Mark Green would appear at Mid-Ohio.
 Breidinger would depart the team and join her old team Venturini Motorsports.
 Connor Mosack made 3 starts for the rest of the year.

 In 2022, Leland Honeyman drove the No. 02 car for 3 races.
 Kris Wright drove the car for 1 race at Pocono.
-Dylan "Mamba" Smith made his ARCA debut in the No. 02 car at IRP.
+Mamba Smith made his ARCA debut in the No. 02 car at IRP.

 In 2023, Miguel Gomes drove the No. 02 car at Daytona.
 Honeyman drove the car at Phoenix.
+Parker Retzlaff would drive the car at Watkins Glen.

+In 2024, Honeyman drove the No. 02 car at Daytona.
+He finished 31st after caught up in an accident.

+In 2025, Craig Bracken drove the No. 02 car at Daytona.
+Bracken was involved in a crash on lap 19 and finished the race in 27th.
+After being taken to the infield care center after the accident, Bracken was transported to a local hospital for further evaluation.